Choosing a color for your new metal roof is an exciting process, especially today, when you have more options available to you than ever before.

 Here are a few considerations to keep in mind to help you successfully navigate all your metal roof color options, and pick the one that will be the best fit for your home:

 Quality of Paint Finish: Kynar 500 vs. Acrylic Paints

 It is crucial to select a high quality paint for your metal roof that will stand up to the elements, while looking fresh and new for years to come.
 Make sure to choose a paint that has been treated with a special acrylic resin that blocks ultraviolet light.
 It will help prevent premature fading, peeling, corrosion, rust and water infiltration.

 It is also possible to apply different types of coatings and sealants as an additional protective layer decades down the road, which will make the paint last longer, and will protect the metal from sun rays, moisture and mildew.

 The current industry standard is “Kynar 500” paint finish that comes with a 30 year warranty.
-You will probably discover other paint finishes that don’t have the Kynar 500 or Hylar 5000 label. — If you don’t see the EnergyStar and Kynar 500 label or its equivalent, then you are probably looking at lower quality acrylic paint finishes that should be avoided for residential applications.
+You will probably discover other paint finishes that don’t have the Kynar 500 or Hylar 5000 label. — If you don’t see the EnergyStar and Kynar 500 label or its equivalent, then you are probably looking at a lower quality acrylic paint finish that should be avoided for residential applications.

 Install Roof Shingles

 See costs in your area Start Here - Enter Your Zip Code